AnjKal/NLP-SchemeAnalyzer/README.md

-# Vidhik AI: Demystifying Legal Documents for Everyone
+# Vidhik AI: Understanding Government Poverty Relief Schemes for Everyone

 ## 1. Vision, Social Impact & Feasibility

 ### The Problem Our Solution Addresses

-In India, millions of people from students renting their first apartment to small business owners signing service agreements enter into legally binding contracts without fully understanding the terms.
+In India, millions of people from low-income households to small business owners struggle to access and understand government poverty relief schemes.
 This lack of comprehension stems from two significant barriers:

-1.  **Complex Legal Jargon:** Legal documents are filled with technical language that is impenetrable to the average person.
+1.  **Complex Government Terminology:** Government poverty relief scheme documents are filled with technical language, eligibility criteria, and procedural requirements that are impenetrable to the average person.
-2.  **The Language Divide:** A vast number of contracts are written exclusively in English, a language not accessible to a large portion of the Indian population, which is multilingual and diverse.
+2.  **The Language Divide:** A large portion of government documents are written exclusively in English, a language not accessible to a large portion of the Indian population, which is multilingual and diverse.

-This information gap puts individuals at a severe disadvantage, exposing them to financial risks, unfair obligations, and potential exploitation.
-The cost of hiring a lawyer to review routine documents is prohibitive for the vast majority, creating a critical need for accessible, first-line legal support.
+This information gap puts individuals at a severe disadvantage, preventing them from accessing benefits they are eligible for and missing critical deadlines.
+The cost of seeking government guidance or legal consultation is prohibitive for the vast majority, creating a critical need for accessible, first-line support in understanding government schemes.

 ### Our Vision & Positive Impact

-**Vidhik AI** is an intelligent legal assistant designed to empower the common person by making legal documents simple, accessible, and understandable.
+**Vidhik AI** is an intelligent government document analyzer designed to empower the common person by making poverty relief scheme documents simple, accessible, and understandable.

-Our vision is to **create a future where no one is disadvantaged by a contract they couldn't comprehend.** By using the power of Generative AI, Vidhik AI acts as a private, secure, and insightful legal companion.
-It translates dense legal text into plain, simple English, proactively flags potential risks, and answers specific questions in a conversational manner.
+Our vision is to **create a future where no one is disadvantaged by a government scheme document they couldn't comprehend.** By using the power of Generative AI, Vidhik AI acts as a private, secure, and insightful companion.
+It translates dense government text into plain, simple English, proactively identifies eligibility criteria and deadlines, and answers specific questions in a conversational manner.

 This vision directly aligns with the focus area of **empowering people with access to information and opportunity**.
 Vidhik AI achieves this by:

-*   **Promoting Financial & Legal Literacy:** By demystifying contracts, we help people understand their financial commitments (like rent, loans, and service fees) and legal rights.
+*   **Promoting Government & Social Welfare Literacy:** By clarifying scheme documents, we help people understand their eligibility, benefits, deadlines, and requirements for various government poverty relief schemes.
-*   **Reducing Financial Risk:** By flagging potentially harmful clauses and unclear deadlines, it helps users avoid costly mistakes and unfair agreements before they are signed.
+*   **Reducing Missed Opportunities:** By extracting key deadlines and eligibility criteria, it helps users identify schemes they qualify for and ensures they don't miss critical submission dates.
 *   **Bridging the Language Divide:** Our AI is designed to understand documents in major Indian regional languages.
 A user can upload a document in their native tongue and receive a clear, structured analysis in simple English, breaking down a significant barrier to comprehension.
-*   **Democratizing Legal Understanding:** We provide a free, accessible tool that offers the kind of initial document analysis typically reserved for those who can afford legal counsel.
-This empowers students, gig-economy workers, renters, and small business owners to make informed decisions with confidence.
+*   **Democratizing Access to Government Information:** We provide a free, accessible tool that helps citizens understand government poverty relief programs without needing paid consultation.
+This empowers low-income individuals, students, gig-economy workers, and small business owners to access government support with confidence.

 ### Feasibility and Scalability